-Likelihood based on: limitations of workforce plans that support recruitment and development leading to workforce sustainability Consequence based on: Staff Survey (culture indicators) and identified quality of care risks patient ca ire. associated with workforce sustainability. ture indicators) and identified quality of care risks tial Risk Score C4 x L4= 16 Current Risk Score C4 x L4= 16 Target Sc C4 x L3 = Note the ex tension of action 1 to April 2025.
-Director e Responsible Offic Lead: Director of OD ommittee: People Eq Controls Assurance Key C ontrols Level 1 (Management) Level 2 (Oversight) Level 3 (Independent) OD Team l The new Director of OD & Cult ure Oversig nt will be provided and sought by PECC by Director of OD & Culture.
-People a People and Education Strategy Oversight by Learning & Educatior n Group Overs ight by PECC and approved by Board of Directors January 2024 Key performance indicators.
-Workforce Efficiency Group Oversigh Oversight by system People Board.
-Actions ( to modify risks) By When By Who Gap 1 Update 1 trategy and associated a with emphasis on staff Extended April 2025 Chief People Offic er Co ntrol ementation plan commenced.
-The implementation litional activities on OD.
-It is expected that the wider en January and March 2025.
+Likelihood based on: limitations of workforce plans that support recruitment and development leading to workforce sustainability associated with workforce sustainability. itial Risk Score C4 x L4= 16 Current Risk Score C4 x L4= 16 Target Sco C4 x L3 = Target Score C4 x L3 = 12 Note 1: Note the exten action 1 to April 2025.
+Director e Responsible Office Lead: Director of OD committee: People Eq Controls Assurance Key Controls (Level 1 Management) Level 2 (Oversight) Level 3 (Independent) OD Team 1 The new [Director of OD & Cultu ıre Oversigh nt will be provided and sought by PECC by Director of OD & Culture.
+People ar People and Education Strategy Oversight by L earning & Education Group Overs ight by PECC and approved by Board of Directors January 2024 Key perfo Key performance indicators.
+Workforce Efficiency Group Oversight by PECC and Board within the Integrated Performance Report Oversight by system People Board.
+Actions ((to modify risks) By When By Who Gap Update 1 rategy and associated with emphasis on staff Extended April 2025 Chief People Office r Co ntrol Review of Strategy and accompanying implementation plan commenced.
+The implementation plan commenced.
+The implementation plan commenced.
+The implementation plan commenced is plantable to review of the strategy will take place between January and March 2025.
 2 rship and wider workforce objectives that align to retention strategy.
-Completed Chief People Offic er Co ntrol Consultation paper completed for workforce Team has been completed and implemente leadership team and approved by the Executive d.
-3 e core and extended key ors with emphasis on staff interventions Completed Director of OD & Culture Assu Irance npleted and provided to the business intelligence be incorporated into the IPR and accountability ect the new KPIs.
-4 analysis of OD skills to equired to be effective Jan '25 Director of OD & Culture Co ntrol team changes.
-The new objectives have be sed OD team in conjunction with wider workforce en published for the Director of OD & Culture in service and advise the nature of the new structure, 5 and established OD ip arrangements with effective practitioners alongside an ent plan that supports OD skills Jan-25 Director of OD & Culture Assu irance sed OD team in conjunction with wider workforce ulture has developed partnership arrangements on OD best practice.
+Completed Chief People Office er Co ntrol Consultation paper completed for workforce Team has been completed and implemente e leadership team and approved by the Executive ed.
+3 core and extended key ors with emphasis on staff interventions Completed Director of OD & Culture Assu ırance The review of workforce KPIs has been completed and provided to the business intelliteam with introduction of additional KPIs to be incorporated into the IPR and accountation framework.
+The IPR is to be updated to reflect the new KPIs.
+4 analysis of OD skills to quired to be effective Jan '25 Director of OD & Culture Co To be undertaken prior to finalising the revised OD team in conjunction w team changes.
+The new objectives have been published for the Director order that this can inform the review of the service and advise the nature skills required and the consultation process. een published for the Director of OD & Culture in service and advise the nature of the new structure, 5 and established OD ip arrangements with effective practitioners alongside an nt plan that supports OD skills Jan-25 Director of OD & Culture Assı urance ised OD team in conjunction with wider workforce Culture has developed partnership arrangements on OD best practice.